Sea Turtle Conservation and Nest Monitoring in Nicaragua

 The project

 Get hands-on experience in conservation as you work to protect endangered sea turtles along one of the most secluded and untouched beaches on Nicaragua’s Pacific coast.
-Four of the world’s seven sea turtles seasonally nest here, including the critically endangered hawksbill turtle.
+Contribute to the conservation of sea turtles, primarily olive ridley and occasionally hawksbill, leatherback and green turtles.
 On this coastal conservation program, you’ll participate in beach patrols, nest monitoring, hatchery maintenance, and more.
+Projects are run from our eco-conscious field station, which operates on clean energy.
+A mangrove estuary surround...

 What's included